jrehor/kcc/README.md

 adverb **each right** is `x f/:y`

-where `f` is a function or operator that takes 2 arguments and `x` and `y` are input, either vectors or atoms
+where `f` is a function or operator that takes two arguments and `x` and `y` are left and right inputs, either vectors or atoms

 ```q
  10 20 30-\:5   /each left calls 10-5, 20-5, 30-5 and returns a vector of results